UMRHELab/DIYgm/README.md

 13. You may want to change the name of your Raspberry Pi so you can recognize it in the mobile app.
 To do this, type:
-`sudo nano name.txt` Replace “TestName” with your preferred name for the Pi.
+`sudo nano name.txt` Replace “Raspberry-Pi-DIYgm” with your preferred name for the Pi.

 14. We now need to tell the Raspberry Pi how to run the app, to do this we will type:
 	a. `sudo chmod +x startup.sh`